nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

   Heedful also remembers (some of) the history of a value and catches the same errors as classic and eidetic contracts.

-- Unlike eidetic, heedful uses a simpler data structure with no duplication-via-tree-branching and no need to keep duplicate flat contracts depending on the order they are encountered.
+- Unlike eidetic, heedful uses a simpler data structure with no need to keep duplicate flat contracts depending on the order they are encountered.
   Heedful cannot, however, uniquely identify the two parties involved in a contract error.